-Now let’s talk about the grids.
+Let’s talk about the grids.

 The 4 corner squares of the main grid are further divided into 16 smaller cells.
-The centre square of the main grid is divided into 25 smaller squares, each of which is again divided into 16 smaller squares.
+The center square of the main grid is divided into 25 smaller squares, each of which is again divided into 16 smaller squares.
 The sample to be counted is loaded onto the slide after the coverslip has been placed.
 Excess fluid drains into the grooves on the side.
 However, the person loading the sample must be extremely careful while loading.

 This covers the structure and design of the hemocytometer, but to understand how counting and calculation is done, let’s consider the example of counting WBCs for the corner squares, and RBCs for the center square.

 RBCs, being smaller in size and larger in number, are counted in the center square.
 This has a greater number of divisions and therefore makes counting easier.
 As mentioned above, the center square contains 25 smaller squares.
 The area of each of these is 1/25 mm2, which is 0.04 mm2.
 Once the sample is loaded, not all the cells are counted.
 Out of 25, any 5 squares are picked for the counting.
-The division of each of these 0.04 mm2 squares into 16 smaller ones makes it easier for the person to count the number of cells, rather than just having to count in an empty square.
+The division of each of these 0.04 mm2 squares into 16 smaller ones makes it easier for the person to count the number of cells rather than just having to count in an empty square.
 There are a number of patterns to select the 5 squares that should be counted.
 The corner 4 and center square can be picked, or any of the diagonal lines of squares.

 Therefore, the average number of cells in each of the tiny 0.04 mm2 squares is n.
 The volume of each of these cells is 0.04 x 0.1 = 0.004 mm3.
 The number of cells in 1 mm3 is n/0.004.

 When WBCs are counted, the calculation is much easier.
 WBCs are counted in the 4 corner squares of the main grid.
 These squares have an area of 1 mm2 each.
 To get the WBC count, the number of cells in each square are counted, and their mean is then calculated.
 Let the mean be ‘n’.
 The volume of each square is 1 x 0.1 = 0.1 mm3.
 The number of cells in 1 mm3 is n/0.1.
 Therefore, the total number of cells in 1ml is (n/0.1) x 1000.
 We multiply by one thousand as 1000 mm3 = 1 cm3; and 1 cm3 = 1 mL

-Rules to be followed
+Rules to be observed

 While counting cells, certain things require attention.
 Some cells may not lie either inside or outside the square.
 Rather, they may fall on the border.
 Therefore, a simple practice of including cells that fall on the top and left border and excluding cells that fall on the bottom and right border is followed.
 However, this is not a rule.
 The basic principle is that any 2 adjacent borders should be counted, and the remaining 2 borders should be rejected.
 Also, this selection criteria must apply to all the squares being counted.

-Therefore, such concentrated cell solutions need to be diluted with an appropriate solution.
-This dilution also needs to be factored into the calculations.
-For instance, if the sample has been diluted by 10x, the final answer obtained from the calculations must be multiplied by 10.
+Therefore, such concentrated cell solutions must be diluted with a suitable solution.
+This dilution must also be factored in the calculations.
+If, for example, the sample was diluted 10 times, the final answer from the calculations must be multiplied by 10.